Sandown Barrack Battery: Armament

 During its active history from 1863 to 1910, the battery had a variety of armament.
 The initial five RBL 7 inch Armstrong guns were replaced by five RML 64 pounder 64 cwt guns in 1873.
 By 1892 three of these guns had been replaced by a pair of RML 10 inch 18 ton guns set back from the cliff edge, after partial reconstruction of the battery.
 By 1902, after further works that included the construction of underground magazines, the battery had a pair of BL 6 inch Mk VII naval guns and a pair of QF 12 pounder 12 cwt naval guns.
 In 1905 the 12 pounders were taken out of active service, followed by the 6 inch guns in 1910.
 By 1926, all parts of the guns had been removed and the land had been sold to Sandown town council by 1930.

 Current status

 The site of the battery now forms part of the Battery Gardens park.
 It was scheduled under the Ancient Monuments and Archaeological Areas Act 1979 on 7 September 2000.

-Two buildings are being converted to house the National Poo Museum.
+In 2018, the former public toilets were converted to house the National Poo Museum.

+The Poo Museum vacated the property in 2025 to take its exhibits on the road.